Artists in Provence: Ceramics and Pottery

 Auribeau:

 The Terra Mea Ceramique (photo above) workshop is in Auribeau, an idyllic, unspoilt village in the Luberon Valley near Apt.
 The artists Neu Falguera and Jon Runsten work with stoneware clay.
 Their collaborative work focuses on natural tones and unique neutral glazes.
-Terra Mea Ceramique products are available at select markets and art shows annually.
+Terra Mea Ceramique products are available at select markets and art shows throughout the year.
 During the summer, they also offer three-hour hands-on courses for adults interested in testing their artistic skills.

 Terra Mea Ceramique (website)